neutrons/hyspecppt/docs/source/design/hyspecpptfields.rst

 The main functionality of the tool is to display a plot, based on the filled in parameters, automatically; no plot button exists

 Overall, users can:
-   * plot from Powder sample
+   * plot crosshair and heatmap from Powder experiment
-   * plot from Single Crystal sample
+   * plot crosshair and heatmap from Single Crystal experiment
    * switch between Powder and Single Crystal modes while keeping the previous valid state
    * click on "Help" button that opens up a readthedocs user documentation

 Fields
 --------

-Below are the fields of SingleCrystal and Powder sample Models
+Below are the fields of SingleCrystal and Powder experiment models

 .. list-table:: Common Fields
   :header-rows: 1